Eating in Berlin for €10 (In One Day)

 Remaining Budget: €7.00

 From here I began to walk north towards Kottbusser Tor to make my final stop of the morning: the bi-weekly Turkish Market that takes place every Tuesday and Friday along the Maybachufer.
-I was hoping to find some fruit and lucked out by running into a stall selling ripe and juicy fig for just 20 cents!
+I was hoping to find some fruit and lucked out by running into a stall selling ripe and juicy figs for just 20 cents!
 After a delightful breakfast that added up to €3.20, I went home to get some work done before lunchtime in a few hours.

 Remaining Budget: €6.80